AI Workshop: learn to build apps with AI →

 (source: MDN)

-So I was searching and found this cool article that describes a technique that you can use to store in localstorage visited links, and then style as you want.
+So I was searching and found this cool article that describes a technique to store visited links in localStorage, and then style as you want.
 This only applies to links visited after you implement the strategy, unfortunately.

-But here’s an implementation - credits: using that article strategy - which I tried but then haven’t committed, so writing to not forget.
+But here’s an implementation - credits: using that article strategy - which I tried but then haven’t committed, writing this so I don’t forget.

 You save to local storage when someone visits a page: